qiskit-community/qiskit-alt/README.md

 `qiskit_alt` uses [pyjulia](https://pyjulia.readthedocs.io/en/latest/index.html) to communicate with Julia.
 It is advisable to read the pyjulia [installation notes](https://pyjulia.readthedocs.io/en/latest/installation.html)

+`qiskit_alt` uses [`julia_project`](https://github.com/jlapeyre/julia_project) for managing Julia dependencies.

 `qiskit_alt` is not available on pypi.
 This package is developed in a virtual environment.
 The following instructions assume you are using a virtual environment.
 But, this is not necessary.
 Nor is it necessary to install `qiskit_alt` in editable mode.

 * The installation is interactive.
-To disable questions see the section on environment variables in [`julia_project`](https://github.com/jlapeyre/julia_project).
+How to do a non-interactive installation with environment variables is described below.

 * Clone this repository (qiskit_alt) with git and cd to the top level.